 A service for both hardware and software reliability is RETAIN/370 (REmote Technical Assistance and Information Network), which is available to IBM rental and purchase customers with an IBM Maintenance Agreement for System/370.
-RETAIN/370 enables the on-site customer engineer to transmit problem symptoms for analysis via dial-up communication facilities to Technical Support Center personnel.
-Utilizing RETAIN/370, the Technical Support Center specialists can provide possible problem resolutions or, if required, can remotely control problem diagnosis in the customer system to expedite problem identification and repair.
+RETAIN/370 enables the on-site customer engineer to describe problem symptoms to Technical Support Center personnel for their analysis.
+Specialists can expedite problem identification and repair.